 - 3.1 Method interferences may be caused by contaminants in solvents, reagents, glassware, and other sample-processing apparatus that lead to discrete artifacts or elevated baselines in gas chromatograms.
-All reagents and apparatus must be routinely demonstrated to be free from interferences under the conditions of the analysis by running laboratory reagent blanks as described in Section 8.5. - 3.1.1 Glassware must be scrupulously cleaned.
-Clean all glassware as soon as possible after use by thoroughly rinsing with the last solvent used in it.
+All reagents and apparatus must be routinely demonstrated to be free from interferences under the conditions of the analysis by running laboratory reagent blanks as described in Section 8.5. - 3.1.1 Glassware must be scrupulously cleaned.2 Clean all glassware as soon as possible after use by thoroughly rinsing with the last solvent used in it.
 Follow by washing with hot water and detergent and thorough rinsing with tap and reagent water.
 Drain dry, and heat in an oven or muffle furnace at 400°C for 15 to 30 minutes.
 Do not heat volumetric ware.
 Thermally stable materials, such as PCBs, may not be eliminated by this treatment.
 Thorough rinsing with acetone and pesticide-quality hexane may be substituted for the heating.
 After drying and cooling, seal and store glassware in a clean environment to prevent any accumulation of dust or other contaminants.
 Store inverted or capped with aluminum foil. - 3.1.2 The use of high-purity reagents and solvents helps to minimize interference problems.
+Purification of solvents by distillation in all-glass systems may be required. - 3.2 Interferences by phthalate esters can pose a major problem in pesticide analysis when the EC detector is used.
+These compounds generally appear in the chromatogram as large, late-eluting peaks.
+Common flexible plastics contain varying amounts of phthalates.
+These phthalates are easily extracted or leached from such materials during laboratory operations.
+Cross-contamination of clean glassware occurs when plastics are handled during extraction steps, especially when solvent-wetted surfaces are handled.
+Interferences from phthalates can be minimized by avoiding the use of plastics in the laboratory.
+Exhaustive cleanup of reagents and glassware may be required to eliminate background phthalate contamination.
+3.4

-Purification of solvents by distillation in all-glass systems may be required. - 3.2 Matrix interferences may be caused by contaminants that are coextracted from the sample.
+3.3 Matrix interferences may be caused by contaminants that are coextracted from the sample.
 The extent of matrix interferences will vary considerably from source to source, depending upon the nature and diversity of the industrial complex or municipality sampled.
-The cleanup procedure in Section 11 can be used to overcome many of these interferences, but unique samples may require additional cleanup approaches to achieve the MDL listed in Table 1.
+Unique samples may require special cleanup approaches to achieve the MDL listed in Table 1.